home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 ## Troubleshooting

 If you are having issues and want to report a problem, always start with making sure that you're on the latest [deCONZ software version](https://github.com/dresden-elektronik/deconz-rest-plugin/releases) and [latest firmware for hardware](http://deconz.dresden-elektronik.de/deconz-firmware/?C=M;O=D).
+If you are running the official Home Assistant deCONZ add-on, updating your hardware through the Phoscon app may lead to connectivity issues.
+Instead, [try updating manually](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Update-deCONZ-manually).

 ## Device services